Igbo youths resolve to ensure peace, stability, security in S/East

 The emergency meeting was attended by youth organizations, which included: Ohaneze Ndigbo Youth Wing; National Youth Council of Nigeria (NYCN); Nigerian Youth Congress (NYC); Association of South-East Town Union (ASETU) Youth Wing and National Association of Nigerian Students (NANS).

-The communiqué said that youth groups in the region would work in solidarity with the leadership of Ohanaeze Ndigbo Worldwide and other political classes in protecting and promoting Igbo interests in the country.
+The communiqué said that youth groups in the region would work in solidarity with the leadership of Ohanaeze Ndigbo Worldwide and other political class in protecting and promoting Igbo interest in the country.

 The statement said that current instability as witnessed in South-East today is not only as a result of crumbling security architecture but gross maladministration and leadership failure at all strata of government and insincerity of the political class.